edwardcallow/tesco-jargon/t.md

 For accounting reasons, Tesco breaks the year into 52 or 53 weeks.
 These weeks are called Tesco Week numbers and start in March.

 #### Time and attendance
-The system that records clockings in stores and depots.
+The system that records clockings by T&A cards in stores and depots.
-> Also known as Tesco T&A
+> Also known as Tesco T&A.

 #### Tip ‘n’ fill
 Where everyone helps warehouse staff unload full cages and reload empty cages to cut down the time it takes to receive a delivery.